 Take stock of your property and range of chores.
-If you have a large property, it may be worth the price to invest in a powerful gas-powered leaf blower -- but if your yard is smaller, an electric machine may be perfect.
+If you have a large property, it may be worth the price to invest in a powerful gas-powered leaf blower, especially a backpack or walk-behind model.
+However, if your yard is smaller, a corded or cordless electric leaf blower could be perfect.
 Similarly, if you plan to blow leaves and clean up around delicate landscaping, look for a model that maneuvers easily or has multiple tubes for different tasks.
 If you'd rather gather up than spray debris around your yard, you'll want a model that converts to a vacuum.

 You'll need earplugs and safety glasses.
-Leaf blowers often generate between 70 and 75 decibels of noise at the source, which can cause damage after prolonged exposure.
+Even the quietest leaf blowers generate around 65 decibels of noise at the source, but many, especially gas models generate more, 90 or even 100 decibels, which can cause damage after prolonged exposure.
 In addition to ear protection, you'll also need safety glasses, which can prevent small sticks, leaves and other debris from being blown into your eyes.

-With an electric style, plan to buy a heavy-gauge extension cord rated for outdoor use.
+With a corded electric leaf blower, plan to buy a heavy-gauge extension cord rated for outdoor use.
 Using a cord that's too small is not only unsafe but could damage your electric leaf blower.
-The blower manufacturer Toro recommends using a 14-gauge extension cord up to 100 feet long.
+As an example, Toro recommends using a 14-gauge extension cord up to 100 feet long with its corded electric models.
 If you need more length, upgrade to a 12-gauge power cord.

 Locate the closest service center before you buy.
 Driving long distances or shipping your leaf blower to a service shop can be expensive and inconvenient and may not be worth it, even for a warrantied repair.